voyager-xcr/WaveMonitor/README.md

 monitor.remove_wfm("wave_10")
 ```

-## Thanks
+## Acknowledge

 This project is derived from [WaveViewer](https://github.com/kahojyun/wave-viewer).

-The icon is downloaded from https://www.freepik.com/icons/oscilloscope and made by piksart.
+The application icon was generated using OpenAI's DALL·E model and is released into the public domain (CC0).